Gremagol/EneCMDList/Commands List.md

 ### Utility
 Commands and aliases | Description | Usage
 ----------------|--------------|-------
 `rotaterolecolor` `rrc` | Rotates a roles color on an interval with a list of supplied colors.
 First argument is interval in seconds (Minimum 60).
 Second argument is a role, followed by a space-separated list of colors in hex.
-Provide a rolename with a 0 interval to disable. **Requires ManageRoles server permission.** **Bot owner only** | `.rrc 60 MyLsdRole #ff0000 #00ff00 #0000ff` or `.rrc 0 MyLsdRole`
+Provide a rolename with a 0 interval to disable. **Requires ManageRoles server permission.** **Gremagol only** | `.rrc 60 MyLsdRole #ff0000 #00ff00 #0000ff` or `.rrc 0 MyLsdRole`
 `togethertube` `totube` | Creates a new room on <https://togethertube.com> and shows the link in the chat.  | `.totube` `whosplaying` `whpl` | Shows a list of users who are playing the specified game.  | `.whpl Overwatch` `inrole` | Lists every person from the specified role on this server.
 You can use role ID, role name.  | `.inrole Some Role`